jdkram/scientometric-api-handler/README.md

 ## Error handling ##

-I keep encountering an error when attempting batch:
+I keep encountering an error when attempting a batch:
 <http://api.altmetric.com/v1/pmid/23197817> causes issues due to there being no context data, unlike for every other entry in existence.

 Erroring entries: